Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 Damacos asks Tezzaran if they would accompany us on a hunt tomorrow.
 Jasmaal comes in and admonishes Damacos for this.
 ~~~
 Tezzaran: How pressing is the need for a second hunt.
-Bastion: That was not the main objective of the party.
+Bastion: That was not the main objective of the party when we arrived.
 Tezzaran: I think we will have to discuss this as a party this evening, preferably over a stiff drink.
 Damacos: We have a riverweed ale
 ~~~